selinam3hta/selinam3hta/README.md

 ---
 - Training to be a Data Product Consultant at Kubrick Group
 - Upskilling in SQL, Git, Python, Alteryx
+- Experienced using Matlab to model neural circuits
 - Spend way too much time building a second brain in Obsidian
 - 🏃runner, 🎷musician, and occasionally try to 💃🏽